queryluke/masseffect-5e-pdf/completed/engineer.md

 You can prepare the advanced version of the selected spell at the cost of 1 prepared spell.

+At 11th level, you can cast a 2 tech point version of your selected spell without expending any tech points.

 With 8 hours of programming your omni-tool, you can exchange the selected spell with either Cryo Blast, Incinerate, or Overload.

 ### Ability Score Improvement